Highly Efficient Rank-Adaptive Sweep-based SI-DSA for the Radiative Transfer Equation via Mild Space Augmentation: Numerical examples

 To quantify the performance of our method, we define metrics including the speedup, compression ratio and inner-loop oversampling ratio as follows.

 Before delving into details, we outline numerical tests performed and their purposes.
-In Sec. \ref{sec:homo}, for a homogeneous medium ranging from weak to strong scattering, we perform a refinement study to investigate the influence of mesh resolution and the effectiveness of our method in different regimes.
-In Sec. \ref{sec:variable-scattering}, we simulate a multiscale variable scattering problem and investigate the influence of $p$ and $q$ in our sampling step.
-In Sec. \ref{sec:pin-cell}, a pin-cell problem with strong material discontinuities is solved repeatedly to demonstrate the robustness of the method with respect to randomness in the subsampling step.
-In Sec. \ref{sec:lattice}, a lattice problem is solved using both the proposed method and a modified version to illustrate the necessity of the incremental update of the spatial basis and projection operators.
+In Sec. \ref{sec:homo}, for a homogeneous medium ranging from weak to strong scattering, we perform a refinement study to investigate the influence of mesh resolution and the effectiveness of our method in different regimes. \pzc{In Sec. \ref{sec:lattice}, a lattice problem is solved to illustrate the \review{benefits of using MGS2-A algorithm in Alg. \ref{alg:mgs2-a}} to incrementally update spatial basis.} In Sec. \ref{sec:variable-scattering}, we simulate a multiscale variable scattering problem and investigate the influence of $p$ and $q$ in our sampling step.
+In Sec. \ref{sec:pin-cell}, a pin-cell problem with strong material discontinuities is solved repeatedly to demonstrate the robustness of the method with respect to randomness in angular sampling.